KayTrust/schemas/Trusted-Credentials.md

 A claim is trusted by a verifier if either:

 - The verifier considers the issuer of the containing credential to be an authority for that claim (_delegated trust_).
-- Or the verifier decides to trust the claim directly, based on their own rules (_diret trust_).
+- Or the verifier decides to trust the claim directly, based on their own rules (_direct trust_).

 ### Delegation: depths of authority